Rule XIII-2: Rules of Procedure for Conduct Code Violation Cases

 C. Assistant Dean of Students

-The Assistant Dean of Students shall be available to counsel accused individuals about the Conduct Code Procedures.
 The role of the Assistant Dean of Students will be that of an advisor to the accused regarding the requirements of the Conduct Code process.
 The Assistant Dean of Students shall not act, nor purport to act, as legal counsel.
+The Assistant Dean of Students is not bound by any confidentiality during these advising sessions.

 - Panel of Volunteer Attorneys

-The Assistant Dean of Students, in conjunction with the Dean, shall make reasonable efforts to locate attorneys who are willing to represent on a pro bono basis, individuals accused of Conduct Code violations.
-An individual who is eligible for financial aid and who is unable to afford private counsel shall be eligible for referral to any available volunteer.
+The Assistant Dean of Students, in conjunction with the Dean, shall make reasonable efforts to locate attorneys who are willing to represent on a pro bono basis, students accused of Conduct Code violations.
+A student who is eligible for financial aid and who is unable to afford private counsel shall be eligible for referral to any available volunteer.
 Additionally, students who do not meet the requirements for financial aid may be referred to any volunteer lawyer who has agreed to accept such referrals.

 D. Conduct Code Council